-GST Council cuts tax rate on hotel room tariffs; gives relief to outdoor catering
+GST Council cuts tax rate on hotel room tariffs; Caffeinated drinks to get costlier

 New Delhi, Sep 20: The GST Council on Friday cut tax rate on hotel room tariffs, a move aimed at giving a boost to the hospitality sector.